JiwoonKim/CS50-Pset-Web-Programming/README.md

   - `quote`: enables user to look up a stock's current price by receiving both GET and POST requests.
 (GET request for displaying quote.html where user can input a stock's symbol and send a HTML form via POST request which then, renders quoted.html which displays the stock's current price.)
   - `buy`: enables user to simulate a purchase of stocks by receiving a POST request from buy.html and recording the purchase in the database.
   - `sell`: enables user to simulate a sale of stocks by receiving a POST request from buy.html and recording the sale in the database.

-  -`history`: displays a table summarizing all of the user's transactions made.
+  - `history`: displays a table summarizing all of the user's transactions made.
-  -`add_cash`: a personal touch to the web appliction to enable the user to add more cash.
+  - `add_cash`: a personal touch to the web appliction to enable the user to add more cash.

 > learned

+- HTML files
-- `register.html`: an HTML to prompt user to submit a form for registration (inputs of id, password, and confirmation).
+  - `register.html`: an HTML form to prompt user to submit a form for registration (inputs of id, password, and confirmation).
   - `index.html`: an HTML to display a table summarizing the user's portfolio of which stocks the user owns and the user's current balance account.
-- `quote.html`: an HTML to promt=
+  - `quote.html`: an HTML form to prompt user for a stock's symbol to look up the current price of a stock.
-- `quoted.html`:
+  - `quoted.html`: an HTML to display the stock's current price.
-- `buy.html`:
-- `sell.html`:
-- `history.html`:
-- `addcash.html`:

-> learned
+  - `buy.html`: an HTML form to prompt user to virtually buy stocks.
+  - `sell.html`:an HTML form to prompt user to virtually sell stocks.
+  - `history.html`: an HTML to display a table summarizing all of the user's transactions made.
+  - `addcash.html`: an HTML form to add more cash to the user's balance account.

+> learned HTML syntax, jinja2 templating language, how to create an HTML form.

 ## Pset8: Mashup
 > Solved Mashup in July, 2018.